lyndon-trash/elasticsearch-presentation/NOTES.md

 ### Product team (backend)
 - prepare the index
 ```
+- denormalize if needed
-recreate the index if there are new requirements
+- recreate the index if there are new requirements
 ```
 - pull data from data warehous
 - formulate the query